Association

 Percentage of Members

-KPIA’s Membership: 329(as of April 24, 2025)
+KPIA’s Membership: 331(as of July 8, 2025)

 Business type of KPIA members